The Best Kitchen Sink Cookies

 In our experience, brown butter works best in cookies if you cool it down slightly after it has melted.
 To do this, you can either refrigerate the butter until it’s no longer hot, or you can place the pot inside an ice-filled bowl and stir or whisk the butter until it is thicker, cooler, and still soft.

-Ingredients for the Kitchen Sink Cookies
+Ingredients in the Best Kitchen Sink Cookies You’ll Ever Have

 - Unsalted butter – unsalted butter is better than salted in this recipe because of how it browns.